 The covid-19 pandemic has also served to widen inequalities across different demographic groups, reversing some of the previous progress made in the response to the HIV epidemic.
-International efforts to eliminate poverty-a factor that can increase vulnerability to HIV and AIDS by reducing access to serviceshave regressed as a function of covid-19.47 This has been driven by escalating ill health, unemployment and the macroeconomic crisis.
-The World Bank estimates that 97m people globally may have been forced into extreme poverty as a result of the covid-19 pandemic, which has contributed to a loss of three to four years of progress in ending extreme poverty.
+International efforts to eliminate poverty-a factor that can increase vulnerability to HIV and AIDS by reducing access to services have regressed as a function of covid-19.48 This has been driven by escalating ill health, unemployment and the macroeconomic crisis.49 The World Bank estimates that 97m people globally may have been forced into extreme poverty as a result of the covid-19 pandemic, which has contributed to a loss of three to four years of progress in ending extreme poverty.
 While the number of people in poverty has increased globally, this trend has been particularly pronounced in Sub-Saharan Africa.
-Poverty increases the likelihood of HIV risk behaviours-for example transactional sex and substance abuse-and limits access to healthcare, therefore creating increased vulnerability to HIV infection.51
+Poverty increases the likelihood of HIV risk behaviours-for example transactional sex and substance abuse-and limits access to healthcare, therefore creating increased vulnerability to HIV infection.52 services among vulnerable populations, the covid-19 pandemic has also had implications on access to education.
+For instance, the World Bank estimates that 10m girls were at risk of dropping out of school following school closures during the covid-19 pandemic.
+This in turn increases HIV vulnerability among an already vulnerable population, with research from countries in Africa with high HIV prevalence rates indicating that keeping girls in secondary school reduces their risk of HIV infection by around 50%.

-Similarly, the covid-19 pandemic has disproportionately impacted access to HIV and AIDS services among vulnerable and marginalised populations, including adolescent girls and young women, thus widening existing inequalities.
+Similarly, the covid-19 pandemic has disproportionately impacted access to HIV and AIDS services among vulnerable and marginalised populations, including girls and young women, thus widening existing inequalities.
 Beyond impacts on access to